niteshthemerndeveloper/100-days-of-mern-mastery/README.md

 - The Object should have first parameter for searching document, and rest all parameters for updating it.

+### Find a record and remove using findOneAndRemove

+- Use `Model.findOneAndRemove()` and pass an object with the matching fields.

+- The Object should be removed from Database.

 ## 4. Claim Your Certifications!

 Best,